sachinio/redalert/README.md

 Sachin Patney

 ### Support
 Part of the Power BI team & having trouble getting setup?
 Contact me.
-If you are **not** part of the **Power BI team**, I am afraid I will be unable to provide you with any support.
+If you are **not** part of the Power BI team, I am afraid I will be unable to provide you with any support.
 Feel free to file issues that you think might be genuine bugs.